aaronpuchert/throttle/README.md

 *	`max n` sets the maximum temperature to n,
 *	`min n` sets the minimum temperature to n, both in °C.
 *	`freq n` sets the current (maximum) frequency directly to n MHz.
-This overrides the throttle mechanism.
+This overrides the throttling mechanism.
 *	`reset` reinstates the throttling mechanism.